alistairmacvicar/Vehicle-Telemetry-Dashboard/.github/ISSUE_TEMPLATE/bug_report.md

 ## Screenshots / Video

-(If UI-related.)
+(If applicable.)

 ## Impact

-Severity and scope (single vehicle, whole fleet, etc.).
+Severity and scope (e.g., affects all users, specific feature, development only).

 ## Possible Cause (Optional)